INFORMATION SHEET FOR SCHENGEN VISA APPLICANTS IN BELARUS

 Please note that the embassy/consulate at which you submitted the application may request additional documents when examining your application.

-WHAT CAN YOU DO IF THE VISA IS REFUSED?
+WHAT CAN I DO IF THE VISA IS REFUSED?

 If your visa application has been refused, the embassy/consulate will issue an official refusal letter.
 Having received such a letter, you have the right to appeal the embassy's/consulate's decision in accordance with the national law of the Schengen country concerned.
 In the refusal letter, each Schengen country is obliged to indicate a reference to (1) the national law and the procedure relating to the right of appeal, (2) the competent authority with which the appeal may be submitted, as well as (3) the time limit for lodging an appeal.

-WHAT DOCUMENTS DO YOU HAVE TO TAKE WITH YOU WHEN YOU TRAVEL ON A SCHENGEN VISA?
+WHAT DOCUMENTS DO I HAVE TO TAKE WITH ME WHEN I TRAVEL ON A SCHENGEN VISA?

 The mere possession of a Schengen visa does not give you an automatic right to enter the territory of a Schengen country.
 At the border of the Schengen country, the visa holder may be requested by the border police to produce (a) documents justifying the purpose and conditions of the intended stay and (b) evidence that he/she has sufficient financial means for both the period of the intended stay and the return to his/her country of origin or transit to a third state.

-WHAT RULES APPLY IF YOUR FAMILY MEMBERS ARE NATIONALS OF ONE OF THE EU COUNTRIES?
+WHAT RULES APPLY IF MY FAMILY MEMBERS ARE NATIONALS OF ONE OF THE EU COUNTRIES?

 If you are a family member of a national of one of the EU countries, you may qualify for an accelerated visa procedure free of charge.